SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - **Distance:** Self
 - **Target:** Self

 **Effect:** Move up to your speed in a straight line toward a creature or object.
-You don’t treat enemy creatures as difficult terrain for this move.
+You don’t treat enemy creatures as [[Difficult Terrain|difficult terrain]] for this move.
 If the target is a creature, you can end your movement in the target’s square, moving them to an adjacent open square.
 Make a power roll against the target and every enemy you moved through.

 **Power Roll + Might:**

 - 11 or lower: 5 damage
 - 12–16: 6 damage